CSCI4100U/Lab05-06/README.md

 - Add an icon to the appBar that enables a user to import a .csv file to populate the list of grades.
 The csv file should have 2 columns (sid, grade) and append all new grades to the existing list of grades.

 - Add one more feature of your choice other than those listed here.
+Mention this feature explicitly in your README.md.